benetech/wp-youtube-lyte/readme.txt

 == Frequently Asked Questions ==
 = What does "experimental html5 video support" mean? =
-There are some preconditions to see the HTML5 video, if these aren't met you'll see a Flash-version:
+HTML5 video will not be visible for everyone (see requirements), some visitors will see the fallback Flash video instead and there are some possible caveats.

+= What are requirements to see embedded YouTube HTML5 video? =

-* It only works in browsers that support the h264 (Safari, Chrome, IE9) or webm (currently development versions of Chrome, Opera and Firefox) video codecs
+* It only works in browsers that support the h264 (Safari, Chrome, IE9) or WebM (currently development versions of Chrome, Opera and Firefox) video codecs
 * You have to be enrolled in the [YouTube html5 beta](http://www.youtube.com/html5)

-There are also some possible issues:
+= What are the issues, bugs & caveats with embedded YouTube HTML5 video =

 * It might break if YouTube [implements x-frame-options](http://blog.futtta.be/tag/x-frame-options/) for their video-pages
 * Positioning of the player might be a few pixels off in some browsers